Checking a draft EHC Plan

 You have 15 days to read the draft plan and give your comments.
 Or you can accept the plan as it is.
 The 15 days starts from the day the LA issued the draft plan to you.
 The LA will tell you the deadline for you to send in your comments about the draft or for you to request any changes.

-If you need more time to look at and comment on the plan, you can ask for more time.
+If you need more time to look at and comment on the plan, you can ask for more time but they do not have to agree.
 Contact your case coordinator to ask.
 Their name and email address should be included in your letter.
 If you don’t make any comments about the draft plan, the needs, outcomes and support in the draft plan, these will stay as they are when the plan is finalised.

 An EHC plan is one of the tools that’s going to help your child make progress and achieve their best outcomes across all areas of their learning.